 Students' international experiences are recorded on their portfolios and are confirmed by their academic advisors.
+(Check the content of the activity, whether the activity was conducted in a foreign language, etc.)

 Appended table: Examples of international activities other than overseas study